Joeyh021/First-Year-Notes/src/cs261/testing.md

   - Safety - extent to which system can operate without causing damage or danger to its environment
   - Confidentiality - don't disclose undue information to unauthorised entities
   - Integrity - capacity of a system to ensure absence of improper alterations with regard to the modification or deletion of information
-  - Maintanability - a function of time representing the probability that a failed computer system will be repaird in $t$ time or less
+  - Maintainability - a function of time representing the probability that a failed computer system will be repaird in $t$ time or less
 - Some system properties are directly related to dependability:
   - Repairability - how easy is the system to fix when it breaks?
-  - Future maintanability - is it economical to add new requirements and keep system relevant?
+  - Future maintainability - is it economical to add new requirements and keep system relevant?
   - Error tolerance - system must be able to avoid errors when the user inputs data
 - A fault is the cause of an error
 - An error is the manifestation of a fault